Revised June 2018, February 2013, and June 2006 with current title

 Reaffirmed October 2000

-Originally approved by the ACEP Board of Directors titled, "Interpretation of Diagnostic Studies" March 1990
+Originally approved March 1990 titled, "Interpretation of Diagnostic Studies"

-- If the emergency physician believes that urgent consultation is needed for the interpretation of a diagnostic study, the consultant must be immediately available for discussion and/or consultation with the treating physician.
+If the emergency physician believes that an urgent consultation with a radiologist is needed for the interpretation of a diagnostic study, that consultant must be immediately available for discussion and/or consultation with the treating physician.

-- Whether the consultation is provided from a hospital staff physician or by an outside contracted consultant, this physician should be licensed in the state where the images are performed and should meet or exceed the credentialing requirements for physicians credentialed by the local health care facility, such as board certification/board eligibility.
+Whether the consultation is provided from a hospital staff physician or by an external contracted consultant, this physician should be board certified in radiology and licensed in the state where the images are obtained and should meet or exceed the credentialing requirements for physicians credentialed by the local health care facility.